Welcome to Camp!

-At our machane (camp), we strive to nurture the character development of Jewish youth by providing them the opportunity to challenge themselves physically, intellectually, and spiritually.
-We hope you’ll take some time to explore our website and discover what makes our kehillah kedoshah (holy community) such a special place!
+At our machane (camp), we strive to nurture the character development of Jewish youth by providing them the opportunity to challenge themselves physically, intellectually, socio-emotionally, and spiritually.
+We hope you’ll take some time to explore our website and discover what makes our kehillah kedosha (holy community) such a special place!

-Ramah in the Rockies is a 360-acre ranch nestled in the pristine Pike and San Isabel National Forests.
+Ramah in the Rockies is 360 acres of pristine ponderosa forests and alpine meadows nestled in the pristine Pike and San Isabel National Forests.
 At an elevation of 8,000 feet, the ranch is surrounded by magnificent towering mountain peaks with three mountain-fed streams running through its center.
 For more information about our site and facilities, click here!

-Only 90 minutes from Denver and two hours from Denver International Airport (DIA) – we are able to welcome campers from every corner of the United States as well as Israel, Mexico, and beyond!
-Click here for more information about traveling to camp.
+Only 90 minutes from Denver and two hours from Denver International Airport (DIA), we are able to welcome campers from every corner of the United States as well as Israel, Mexico, and beyond!
+Click here for transportation information.

-During their time at the Ramah in the Rockies Ranch, which we refer to as “base camp,” chalutzim (campers) participate in a variety of outdoor adventure opportunities such as rock climbing and mountain biking, as well as more traditional camp activities like arts and crafts, sports, and archery.
+During their time at the Ramah in the Rockies ranch, which we refer to as “base camp,” chalutzim (campers) participate in a variety of outdoor adventure opportunities (e.g. rock climbing, horseback riding, and mountain biking) and more traditional camp activities like arts and crafts, sports, and archery.

-At base camp, campers live in big wall cabin tents with up to 14 campers and 2 staff members.
-Campers sleep on sturdy wooden bunk beds.
+Chalutzim live in big wall cabin tents with up to 14 campers and 3 staff members and sleep on sturdy wooden bunk beds.
 Our beautiful bathhouses provide flush toilets and hot showers just a few steps from the tents.

-Masa is an opportunity for campers to hone their outdoor skills, challenge themselves, and connect with a new group of friends!
-And with options ranging from rock climbing to white water rafting to night navigation, every camper is sure to have an unforgettable adventure.
+Masa is an opportunity for campers to hone their outdoor skills, challenge themselves, and connect with friends.
+With options ranging from rock climbing to white water rafting to night navigation, every camper is sure to have an unforgettable adventure.

-Each masa is unique: some chalutzim may be backpacking for eight hours a day, while others spend four hours learning to set up a top-rope course before practicing rappelling or climbing.
-However, no matter which masa they participate in, all of our campers return to base camp dirty, smiling, and confident in themselves and their ability to conquer life’s challenges!
+Each masa is unique: some chalutzim may be backpacking for four or eight hours a day, others learn the intricacies of off-grid living and permaculture farming, and some safely zoom down some of the best mountain-biking trails in the state.
+No matter which masa they participate in, all of our campers return to base camp covered in dirt, smiling, and confident in themselves and their ability to conquer life’s challenges!

-To learn more about masa’ot at Ramah in the Rockies, click here.
+Learn more about masa’ot at Ramah in the Rockies here.